 As of Jan.
 1, 2019, all state-regulated health plans must provide additional coverage for certain reproductive health services.
 The Affordable Care Act requires insurers to provide free coverage for all federal Food and Drug Administration (FDA)-approved prescription contraceptives.
-Starting next year, state law requires this and additional benefits, including:
+State law requires this and now additional benefits, including:

 - Coverage for All FDA-approved, over-the-counter contraceptives with no cost sharing, including condoms, spermicides, emergency contraceptives, and sponges;